temmy222/PyTOUGHREACT/documentation/contributing.rst

 Contributions
 ==============

-The project code is domicilied on GitHub https://github.com/temmy222/PyTOUGHREACT
+The project code is domiciled at the GitHub repo https://github.com/temmy222/PyTOUGHREACT

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.